 Requesting Waivers

-In consultation with Interior, a participating Indian tribe may request that the head of each affected agency waive any statutory, regulatory, or administrative requirement, policy, or procedure identified by the affected agencies and the Indian tribe that submitted the plan.
+In consultation with Interior, a participating Indian tribe may request that the head of each affected agency waive any statutory, regulatory, or administrative requirement, policy, or procedure.
 Indian tribes should provide as much information as possible about which statutory, regulatory, or administrative requirement, policy, or procedure they need to be waived and why the waiver is being requested.

+Affected agencies may also identify waivers of any applicable statutory, regulatory, or administrative requirement, policy, or procedure necessary to enable an Indian tribe to efficiently implement a 477 plan.

 Procedures for forwarding the plan and accompanying waiver requests are articulated in section IV.B.3-5.
-As necessary, once the affected agency receives the waiver request, the Indian tribe and affected agency may work together to ensure the waiver request is complete.
+As necessary, once the affected agency receives the Indian tribe’s waiver request, the Indian tribe and affected agency may work together to ensure the waiver request is complete.

 For the first year of implementation of this Act, for informational purposes and to ensure consistency throughout the government, BIA will share all waiver requests with all Parties at the same time that it is forwarding the waiver requests to the affected agencies for consideration.

-If any additional waivers are identified by an affected agency as necessary for the tribe to implement the proposed 477 plan, then the Indian tribe will follow the process in V. A. 1. to request the waiver.
-The 90-day waiver clock begins when an affected agency receives a waiver request [25 U.S.C. § 3406(e)(1)].
-If a tribe submitted a waiver request with its plan submission and submits a subsequent waiver request in response to an affected agency identifying additional waivers, the initial waiver request and the subsequent waiver request run on different 90-day clocks tied to the date each waiver request was received by an affected agency.
+Pursuant to 25 U.S.C. § 3406(e)(1), the 90-day waiver clock begins when an affected agency receives an Indian tribe’s waiver request.

 There is a 90-day deadline for the head of the affected agency for which a waiver has been requested to decide whether to grant or deny the request.
-Interior and all affected agencies agree that the date on which the formal, complete waiver request is received by the affected agency will be the day from which the 90-day deadline to request more time or deny the waiver shall be calculated.
+Interior and all affected agencies agree that the date on which the waiver request is received by the affected agency will be the day from which the 90-day deadline to deny the waiver shall be calculated.
 The affected agency will inform DWD and the Indian tribe the date on which the 90-day timeline for approval begins.
 See 25 U.S.C. §3406(e)(1); (e)(3).

-If an affected agency needs more than 90 days to process a waiver request, at day 75 it will inform DWD that it wants DWD to request additional time for review.
-DWD will communicate to the tribe that the affected agency needs additional time to review and that the tribe can: (1) agree to an extension of the waiver review clock; or (2) the affected agency will have to deny the waiver request.
-If a tribe agrees to an extension, the tribe’s express written consent to an extension will make clear that the tribe has agreed to an extension of a set number of days beyond the 90 day review period and as a result, the waiver request is not considered to be granted as provided in the “Failure to Act on Request” provision at 25 U.S.C. § 3406(e)(3).

 Granting or Denying Waivers

-Each affected agency shall waive any applicable statutory, regulatory, or administrative requirement, regulation, policy, or procedure promulgated by the agency that has been identified by the tribe but shall not grant a waiver if the waiver is inconsistent with:
+Each affected agency shall waive any applicable statutory, regulatory, or administrative requirement, regulation, policy, or procedure promulgated by the agency that has been identified but shall not grant a waiver if the waiver is inconsistent with:

 The purposes of the Act; or